billspat/collaboratr/README.md

 1.  commRULES data: version controlled data collection for tracking provenance using git, this is the L0 and L1 layers in the EDI framework
-2.  commRuler: commRULES data management code for L0 and L0-\>L1 layer in EDI framework
+2.  collaboratR: commRULES data management code for L0 and L0-\>L1 layer in EDI framework
 3.  commRULES-analysis: R code for reproducible data analysis , L1-\>L2 layers in EDI framework